 When it comes to trading Bitcoin, you can either buy/sell the actual crypto, along with its ownership, by placing buy/sell orders on a Bitcoin or cryptocurrency exchange.
 Or the other option, and in fact, the most popular one is to do leveraged trading, wherein you don’t actually own the Bitcoin, but can take long or short positions in the market, based on your technical analysis, and still book handsome profits.

-The second type of trading activity is more speculative and involves derivative crypto products like CFDs (Contracts for Difference), Futures and Options.
+The second type of trading Bitcoin activity is more speculative and involves derivative crypto products like CFDs (Contracts for Difference), Futures and Options.
 The entities that make it possible are called Bitcoin broker platforms.

-Unlike Bitcoin exchanges where the buying and selling happen directly between traders, a Bitcoin brokerage works as an intermediary between the trader (buyer/seller) and the market.
+Unlike Bitcoin cryptocurrency exchanges where the buying and selling happen directly between traders, a Bitcoin brokerage works as an intermediary between the trader (buyer/seller) and the market.
 The price is set by the broker and usually includes a small premium.
 What makes such brokers so popular is the fact that they enable traders to take big positions and obtain major exposure, without investing plenty of capital.

 How Do Bitcoin Brokers Work?